 You can’t connect a heart rate monitor.
 And that sucks… I use the suffer score in Stava and in Trainingspeak.
 The workaround is that I simultaneously run the Wahoo Fitness app and record my heart rate.
 I’d rather see a direct connection with the Adaptive app…

 I don’t think this app needs an introduction.
 Undisputed the #1 app when it comes to recording your ride, run or swim.
-I know, there are several other apps out there were you can record your run/ride but with te integrated social element makes Strava the go-to app for me.
+I know, there are several other apps out there where you can record your run/ride but with the integrated social element makes Strava the go-to app for me.

 What Does Strava Do?

 Like any other app for tracking runs and bicycle rides, Strava clocks your time, distance, speed, and other relevant factors about your activities while you’re doing them.
 The activities are meant to be done outside.
 You can record activities with the app and your phone directly (iOS or Android) or by syncing your Strava account with a supported activity tracker, whether it’s a or a bicycle computer.